 - An annual one page plan is used to record the child's strengths and interests; what they enjoy about school, what they find hard and what helps them to achieve.
 This is completed with the child and acts as a guide for their class teacher.
-The information may be updated during the year. - At termly progress meetings a learning plan is produced and/or reviewed.
-The plan records specific and challenging targets for the child to achieve in a term, together with the personalised provision (which may be 1:1 or in a small group) put in place to enable the child to achieve these targets. - Children will be involved in the process of reviewing these targets.
-Each target looks like a rocket which is broken down into sections.
-Once they have coloured the whole rocket in, they have reached their target.
+The information may be updated during the year. - At termly progress meetings an APDR document is produced and/or reviewed.
+The plan records specific and challenging targets for the child to achieve in a term, together with the personalised provision (which may be 1:1 or in a small group) put in place to enable the child to achieve these targets. - Children will be involved in the process of reviewing these targets through the use of pupil voice. - In KS2, targets are on children's individual APDR plans and stuck in their jotters for children to refer too.
+In KS1 children have target books, each term targets are stuck in and used to refer to.
+Teachers use these books to review targets with children.